3083156185/DIFIR/README.md

 A framework for human action recognition in human-object interaction scenarios
 # This is the main flowchart of our method #
 ![](https://github.com/3083156185/DIFIR/blob/main/image/image2.png)
+# Below are the results of some of our experimental visualisations on the HMDB51 and NTU RGB+D datasets #